Ftrans

 Ftrans Corp. is an Atlanta, GA based provider of technology enabled collateral monitoring services to banks for monitoring their commercial and industrial loan portfolios.
 Founded in 2004, Ftrans provides commercial lending services to banks and receivables services to bank clients (borrowers) in the United States.
 Ftrans was listed on the Inc. 500 list of the fastest growing private companies in the United States in 2009 and on the Inc. 5000 list in 2010, and was ranked 13th in the Financial Services category after posting 718% growth in 2009.

 Products

-Ftrans provides commercial loan collateral monitoring solutions to C&I lenders.
+Ftrans provides commercial loan collateral monitoring to C&I lenders.
 Ftrans Monitoring enables lenders to offer working capital loans to small to mid-size businesses with light monitoring capability by providing a web-based view of the borrower's working capital collateral.
 Ftrans Advanced bridges the gap between lightly monitored C&I lending and asset-based lending characterized by intensive monitoring.
 Ftrans also provides third-party servicing of SBA 7(a) CAPLine programs.
 Through its direct funding division, AdvancedAR, Ftrans provides commercial and industrial small business funding.